mscharley/mscharley.github.io/_posts/2012-03-08-initial-post.markdown

 layout: post
 ---

-Everyone writes one these, right?
+Everyone writes one of these, right?
 Welcome, welcome, yada yada, all that sort of thing.

 First up, I want to get into what this blog will be about.
 This site will mostly be a coding blog; things I've done, discovered or otherwise cool stuff to do with the